equipeGST/RiboDoc/README.md

 >&emsp;&emsp;&emsp;/data/ path does not change in any way !

 ## 5) In case of any error
 Managed by snakemake, the pipeline will finish all jobs unrelated to the rule/job that failed before exiting.
-You can still force the container to stop with Docker Desktop or with the following command lines (might need the "sudo" keyword at the beginning) :
+You can still force the container to stop with Docker Desktop or with the following command lines (might need the "sudo" keyword at the beginning for docker) :
 >&emsp;> docker container ls

 Which provides you the container's ID (*e.g.* 9989909f047d), then :
 >&emsp;> docker stop ID
 Where "ID" is the id obtained with the previous command

+With singularity you can just terminate the job by pressing Ctrl+C **once** and snakemake will delete all files wich might be corrupted before stopping.
 If you have issues with the use of Docker, you must refer to their [website](https://docs.docker.com/).
 If the error happens during the use of RiboDoc, the rule (job) which failed is indicated in your terminal.
 You can then find the error output in the *logs* folder.
 Each rule have a precise name and a folder related to it with files corresponding to the different steps of this rule.
 In most cases, a problem occurs because the memory provided is insufficient and no precise error message is shown in the *logs* folder.
 This usually happens during the index builds (for the alignement tools), the alignments or the riboWaltz tool script, as they are the steps asking for the more resources in RiboDoc pipeline.
 If you cannot find why the pipeline stopped, try resuming it with more memory available.